afelipems/CapitalGainCli/README.md

 Newtonsoft - A powerful JSON serialization framework that enables to serialize and deserialize any .NET object.
 Autofixture - An opensource library that minimize unit tests setups.
 It helps to create test mass faster and more easily.
+FluentAssertions - An opensource library that makes test assertions more readable.

 ## How to run the project